-I. Introduction
+9.1 Introduction

-During the onset of the Korean financial crisis in 1997, an inefficient corporate bankruptcy system had a detrimental affect on Korea's economy.
-Prior to the crisis, in 1996 and the first three-quarters of 1997, a number of large firms facing bankruptcy actively sought shelter under the court-administered rehabilitation procedures.
-However, the inadequacies of the bankruptcy system failed to maintain discipline in targeting appropriate firms to undergo the rehabilitation procedure among the increasingly large number of financially distressed firms.
+During the onset of the Korean financial crisis in 1997, an inefficient corporate bankruptcy system had a detrimental effect on Korea's economy.
+Prior to the crisis, in 1996 and the first three-quarters of 1997, many largesized firms facing bankruptcy actively sought shelter under the courtadministered rehabilitation procedures.
+However, the inadequacies of the bankruptcy system led to poor discipline in targeting the appropriate financially distressed firms to undergo the rehabilitation procedure.
 Meanwhile, before the outbreak of the economic crisis, the uncertainty and delay encountered in dealing with failing firms clearly added to the distortion of the resource allocation process in Korea's economy.

-In other words, the exit barriers for large firms seemed to have deteriorated the efficiency of resource allocation before the onset of the crisis.
+In other words, the exit barriers for large firms seemed to have decreased the efficiency of resource allocation before the onset of the crisis.
 Prior to the crisis, Korea's corporate bankruptcy system had a tendency to work as a de facto exit barrier.
-For example, before the reform, producers with persistently declining productivity were more likely to be accepted in some rehabilitation procedure if they were deemed as having "high social value" such as a large output or employment share in the economy.
+For example, before the reform, producers with persistently declining productivity were more likely to be accepted in some rehabilitation procedure if they were deemed as having high social value, such as a large output or employment share in the economy.

-Hence, the natural course of action for post-crisis Korea was to undertake a sweeping reform of its corporate bankruptcy system.
-As the case with other structural reforms in the corporate sector, reforming Korea's bankruptcy policy was pushed forward based on the belief that new reforms were essential in preventing recurrent economic crises from plaguing the economy.
-Yet, the past experiences of crisis-hit countries suggest that there is a strong possibility that incomplete or weak reforms will often lead to recurrent economic crises.
-Despite the suggestion, to the best of our knowledge, there are few empirical studies to examine how bankruptcy reforms in the post-crisis Korea affect the efficiency of resource reallocation and, ultimately, the total factor productivity (TFP) growth in Korea's economy.1
+Hence, the natural course of action for postcrisis Korea was to undertake a sweeping reform of its corporate bankruptcy system.
+As was the case with other structural reforms in the corporate sector, reforming Korea's bankruptcy policy was pushed forward based on the belief that new reforms were essential in preventing recurrent economic crises from plaguing the economy.
+Yet past experiences of crisis-hit countries suggest that there is a strong possibility that incomplete or weak reforms will often lead to recurrent economic crises.
+Despite this suggestion, to the best of our knowledge, there are few empirical studies that examine how bankruptcy reforms in postcrisis Korea affect the efficiency of resource reallocation and, ultimately, total factor productivity (TFP) growth in Korea's economy.